jayjaybillings/thesis/docs/_posts/2016-12-19-eclipse-ice.markdown

 create a distinction between "human processes" and "computer processes."
-Focusing on "activities" over processes (human or computer) also has the benefit of removing concrete elements such as hardware properties or software details that distract from details of workflows and WMSes per se.
+Focusing on "activities" over processes (human or computer) also has the benefit of removing concrete elements such as hardware properties or software details that distract from details of workflows and WMSes.
 That is, considerations such as memory usage and raw performance are important, but questions about the abstract workflow or what the WMS should do are far more important.

+[comment]: # (Please define the WMS acronym in its first instance in the paragraph above.)

 Software Description
 =====================